- Gain the skills to lead transformations in the arts, culture and heritage sectors to multiply their impact on society

 To give you a solid foundation, you will be introduced to business and management skills that will teach you how to manage, market and finance arts and heritage organisations.
 Learn how to conduct research on cultural audiences, use digital media to market your event to specific audience segments, develop sponsorship strategies, and organise physical and digital festivals and events.

-One of the highlights of your ABM journey is the opportunity to plan and organise Verve, an annual community arts festival, together with arts professionals from the Singapore Art Museum.
+One of the highlights of your ABM journey is the opportunity to plan and organise Verve, an annual community arts festival.
 You will apply the skills and knowledge that you have learnt to plan and implement programmes, present arts and cultural performances, work with artists and volunteers, and ensure financial sustainability for the event.

-Our tie-ups with renowned arts and heritage organisations such as the Singapore Art Museum and the Arts House Limited will allow you to gain insights into the ins and outs of the local arts scene.
-Be prepared to learn from and get inspired by the veterans of the arts, culture and heritage fields!
+Our tie-ups with renowned arts and heritage organisations such as the Singapore Art Museum, Arts House Limited and National Heritage Board will allow you to gain insights into the ins and outs of the local arts scene.
+Be prepared to learn from and get inspired by veterans of the arts, culture and heritage fields!

 Overview of Your ABM Journey